If you need to replace your assistive technology, we’ll help fund it as soon as possible.

-If your plan is already in place and you don’t have enough funds for a replacement, you may need a plan review.
+If your plan is already in place and you don’t have enough funds for a replacement, you may need a plan reassessment.

-We’ll decide if you need a plan review.
+We’ll decide if you need a plan reassessment.

-Before you have a plan review, think about whether your assistive technology might need replacing soon.
+Before you have a plan reassessment, think about whether your assistive technology might need replacing soon.